kylegessel/sprintfinity3902/README.md

 'e' key shows a demo of what Link looks like in his damaged state.

 'l' and 'k' allows you to cycle through each of the rooms in the dungeon.
+(This is intended for game testing and is NOT an intended game feature.
+For this reason, it can causes issues like no longer locking rooms with enemies inside upon entry)

 'p' pauses the game and gives you a map menu.
-On this map menu, you can click on a room to go there.
+In this pause menu, you can use either arrow keys or 'A' and 'D' to change the currently selected room.

 'r' resets the program to its original state and 'q' quits the program.

+## New Features and gameplay

+crit

+map generation

+new floors

+shops

+new bosses + enemy type

+doors close

+## Guide

+## Cheat Guide

+If you would like to simply see the new room generation and new bosses, we reccomend using 'l' and 'k'.

+To get to the boss room hit "l" 6 times from the start room.

+To get to the shop room hit "l" 7 times from the start room or once from the boss room.
+This is a good way to get to the next floor quickly as you can enter the staircase in this room.

+We strongly reccomend you give the floor a chance to load before hitting 'l' or 'k'.
+That reason is briefly discussed in bugs below, but it can cause issues where the dungeon generator may not fully complete operation.

 ## Authors